 Heuchera, Firefly, zone 3, 20", Having evolved in dappled, damp, forests, heucheras are best grown in organically rich, humusy, medium moisture, well-drained soils in part shade.
 If grown in full sun, consistent moisture is very important.

-Nepeta, Blue Dreams, zone 3, June-August, 24" clusters of tubular bright-blue flowers appear through the summer, it flowers on long, fat bottlebrushes which stand upright, forms a bushy, upright mound of fragrant, glossy green leaves.
+Nepeta, Blue Dreams, zone 3, June-August, 24", Prefers moist but well drained soils. clusters of tubular bright-blue flowers appear through the summer, it flowers on long, fat bottlebrushes which stand upright, forms a bushy mound of fragrant, glossy green leaves.
 Attracts butterflies.

 Primrose, Bulleesiana, zone 3 perennial, 16-18" tall.
 Candelabra-type primulas are moisture-loving perennials grown for their colorful display of fragrant flowers during June-July and are arranged in tiers on tall, upright stems.
 This species features a wide range of pastel shades.
 Gorgeous in bloom.

-Primula, Denticulata, Ronsdorf Strain. zone 2, mid-April into May, 8-12", primula denticulata is among the most handsome and striking of the primula family, the perfectly shaped, spherical heads floating atop wand-like stems are always a welcome sign of spring.
+Primula, Denticulata, Ronsdorf Strain. zone 2, mid-April-May, 8-12", primula denticulata is among the most handsome and striking of the primula family, the perfectly shaped, spherical heads floating atop wand-like stems are always a welcome sign of spring.
+Prefers acidic, moist to wet soils.
 Gorgeous in bloom.
 EARLY!

 Primula, Florindae, Keilour Hybrids.
 Zone 3, June-July, Very showy fragrant flower clusters sway atop thin-wiry stems.
-Slowly expanding clumps give a spectacular display with multiple flowering stems.
+Prefers acidic, moist to wet soils.
 Gorgeous in bloom!

 Primula, Japonica, Deluxe Mix.
-Zone 4, May-July, 18-20", Candelabra primulas are moisture-loving perennials forming a rosette of leaves, with erect stems each carrying several whorls of flowers.
+Zone 4, May-July, 18-20", Candelabra primulas are moisture and acid-loving perennials forming a rosette of leaves, with erect stems each carrying several whorls of flowers.
 Gorgeous in bloom!